High Dimensional Logistic Regression Under Network Dependence: Proof of Theorem

-where $C$ is a constant depending only on $\Theta,M$ and $s$. \end{lem} \begin{proof} Denote $\bm W:= \bm F \bm A$ and let $\bm H$ be the matrix obtained from $\bm W^\top \bm W$ by zeroing out all its diagonal elements.
+where $C$ is a constant depending only on $\Theta,M$ and $s$. \end{lemma} \begin{proof} Denote $\bm W:= \bm F \bm A$ and let $\bm H$ be the matrix obtained from $\bm W^\top \bm W$ by zeroing out all its diagonal elements.
 Moreover, throughout the proof we will denote $I:=J^c$.
 Clearly,

 By permuting the indices let us partition the vector $\bm X$ as $(\bm X_I^\top, \bm X_J^\top)^\top$ and the matrix $\bm H$ as:

 where for two subsets $A, B$ of $[N]$, we define $\bm H_{A,B} := ((H_{ij}))_{i \in A, j \in B}$.
 Note that